steimel64/steimel64.github.io/README.md

 The dataset comes from the Global Terrorism Database which details more than 170,000 terrorist attacks worldwide between 1970 and 2016.This project seeks to explore, visualize, and analyze terrorism Trends from a global perspective as well as from the perspective of Japan and the United States.
 I was able to apply various techniques for data exploration and map visualizations through Python.

 ## Masters Data Science Presentations
 As a Masters Student at Sophia University my major is Green Science & Engineering with a focus on Machine Learning/Programming.
-Below are some sample presentations on various topics related to Machine Learning which I presented to my entire lab under the guidance of [ Yuichiro Miyamoto ](http://www.ics.sophia.ac.jp/miyamoto/) as part of my coursework in Information Science Seminar.
+Below are some sample presentations on various topics related to Machine Learning which I presented to my entire lab under the guidance of [ Yuichiro Miyamoto, PhD ](http://www.ics.sophia.ac.jp/miyamoto/) as part of my coursework in Information Science Seminar.

 [ **Decision Tree Models: Machine Learning & Operations Research Applications**](https://github.com/steimel64/steimel64.github.io/blob/master/Tutorials/DecisionTreeModelsML_OR.pdf)  - 11/09/2017